psychemedia/storytelling-notes/and-the-girl-played-on.md

 Just in time.
 Around the corner, came Bag of Bones.
 The footsteps she'd been following through the woods had ended.
 A bit odd...

 "Little duck!
-Little duck? did you see a young womanm, and a young man, come by this way."
+Little duck? did you see a young woman, and a young man, come by this way."

 The duck said nothing, just dipped its head beneath the surface of the water.